Skip to main content

 The Competing Values Framework is a cultural assessment tool designed to help organizations understand and adapt their culture.

-It breaks down culture into four types that we’ll delve into now.
+It breaks down culture into 4 types:

-Hierarchy culture
+1. Hierarchy culture

 The traditional bureaucratic type of company culture and—many startups would argue—an outmoded one.
 Hierarchical cultures are built on structure and control from the top down with a lot of respect for position and power.

-Often, there are several layers of management between upper management and employees so this type of culture is common in large corporates and and the military.
+Often, there are several layers of management between upper management and employees so this type of culture is common in large corporates and the military.

 The emphasis is very much on “doing things right” and the smooth running of operations.